JakeMader1184/Fiber-Optic-Quality-Test-Stand/README.md

 Instructions for use:

+1. Run code initially
+2. Code will ask for user name in c:/Users/ directory
-1. Run code initially, then put the date level data folders (e.g. 20230113) into the created "Data Directory" folder on the pc desktop
+3. Then put the date level data folders (e.g. 20230113) into the created "Data Directory" folder on the pc desktop
-2. Type 'y' into the input in terminal to continue the code
+4. Type 'y' into the input in terminal after the check and press enter to continue the code